alishdipani/MNIST-Tutorial-in-Tensorflow.js/README.md

 # MNIST-Tutorial-in-Tensorflow.js ([Live Example]( https://alishdipani.github.io/MNIST-Tutorial-in-Tensorflow.js/ ))
 MNIST tutorial in browser using Tensorflow.js, for a live example [click here](https://alishdipani.github.io/MNIST-Tutorial-in-Tensorflow.js/).
+**Please run the example in Google Chrome otherwise save model may not work due to a bug in tf.js**

 ## Instructions
 1. Load the Dataset.